-Recently, The Regional Prevention Coalitions were asked to help raise awareness about young adolescents using over the counter medications unsafely.
-We worked together to adapt our Count It Lock It Drop It campaign to develop a new campaign “Over the Counter Does Not Mean On the Counter” extending the messaging to include medicine such as Ibuprofen, Acetaminophen, and other commonly found medicines in the home.
-The campaign includes print and social media, a PSA which is being shown on Channel 10, radio spots on WPRO FM and Lite 105 along with Bus ads.
-We are asking parents to lock up large quantities of over-the-counter medications and leave a small quantity out for use.
+“Over the Counter Does Not Mean On the Counter” extends safety messaging to include medicine such as Ibuprofen, Acetaminophen, and other commonly found medicines in the home.
+We are asking parents, grandparents and caregivers to lock up large quantities of over-the-counter medications and leave a small quantity out for use.

 What is the law?

 The Rhode Island Social Host Law states that providing or purchasing alcohol for youth or young adults under the age of 21 is illegal.
 The consumption of alcohol by youth or young adults on your property is prohibited as well.

 Click the button below to learn about the Social Host Law in Rhode Island.

 Know the Law.